Sowmyad15/8_Week_SQL_Challenge/Dannys_Diner/Danny_diner_Solution.md

 | B           | curry        |
 | C           | ramen        |

-- Customer A's first order is curry and sushi.
-- Customer B's first order is curry.
-- Customer C's first order is ramen.

 ***

 ### 4. What is the most purchased item on the menu and how many times was it purchased by all customers?